 This force per square inch is the same thing that determines how deeply foam compresses.
 Unlike foam though, water does not compress at all and for every part of you that sinks in a little deeper, all the rest of you will lift up to some degree, with lighter parts lifting up more and heavier parts less.
 (With foam this "lifting up" does not happen since it compresses underneath you and does not affect surrounding areas).
 First the heavier parts will sink in and lift the lighter parts of you higher (or someone else as this includes anything on top of the mattress, even another person), and then lift slightly heavier parts a little less until every area of the body has sunk in as deeply as it can and is in balance with all the parts that have been lifted.
 At this point no part of you can sink any further or be raised any higher and the forces have equalized.
 This feels very much like floating although it is not (in floating the denser parts of you sink in and don't lift other parts even if they are lighter overall).

-This means that when everything has equalized, if the cradle that is shaped around you in the waterbed, is similar to the surface area (depth) of a cradle that is formed around you by a softer foam, then the pressure on each part of your body would be virtually identical between the two mattresses.
+This means that when everything has equalized, if the cradle that is shaped around you in the waterbed, is similar to the surface area (depth) of a cradle that is formed around you by a softer foam or other types of comfort layers, then the pressure on each part of your body would be virtually identical between the two mattresses.
 The difference would be that with a waterbed, the parts of you that were lighter with a larger surface area would be higher because they were being lifted up while with a foam mattress they would be lower because of the compression of the foam.
 Same pressure relief, but with a different alignment of the body.
-Now if the waterbed spinal alignment was better than a foam mattress, then it would be better a better choice between these two specific mattresses, particularly if it was better in all your sleeping positions.
-If your spinal alignment on the foam was better, particularly in all your sleeping positions, then in this specific case the foam would be a better mattress for you.
+Now if the waterbed spinal alignment was better than a mattress that uses other types of comfort layers (memory foam, polyfoam, latex foam, microcoils, natural fibers etc) and a different support system (latex, polyfoam, innersprings etc), then it would be the better choice between these two specific mattresses, particularly if it was better in all your sleeping positions.
+If your spinal alignment on another mattress is better, particularly in all your sleeping positions, then in this specific case the alternative would be a better mattress for you.

 Interestingly enough, if you were to put foam that compressed inside a water bladder, you would have a mattress that was partly liquid (viscous) and partly elastic.
 It would be visco-elastic just like memory foam.
 Of course it would not be the same because memory foam doesn't have a bladder around it and because it also changes its properties in specific areas with the application of heat and pressure while the waterbed version would always be the same, but it is always interesting to connect some dots just as food for thought.